|Erika[ Sharing Kyoto Staff ]|

 Nowadays the number of people collecting red seals as visiting temples and shrines has been increased.
 It is somehow popular among the young in Japan.
 Erika rode the boom and started gathering seals!

 We have prayed at the main hall, but the shrine still has some other shrines, Yui-no-yashiro and Okuno-miya.
-It is believed that visiting them in order make your wish come true.

 Okuno-miya is further inside from this Torii gate.
 People are getting thin, which makes us slightly worried.
 Keep going.